sowmyagurudath/Sowmya-Gurudath-Test-Repo/README.md

 3)Common functions are written in handlers page

-4)Run testNG.xml to execute the scripts
+4)Run testng.xml to execute the scripts

 Regards,